BarTzipori/IOT_WIN_24_25_TEAM_10/Unit_tests/distance_sensor/README.md

-# Vibration Motor Unit Test
+# Distance Sensor Unit Test

 ## Description of the Test
 The test will cycle through the vibration pattern of two vibration motors.